|

 Addiction?

-Individuals who dont understand
+Individuals who don’t understand

-that a hatred for procreation has power to fill your emotional emptiness.
+the power to relieve your emotional emptiness.

 You have been duped especially